Sakurann/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 #### Claims Endpoint Response

-Upon receipt of the request, the Claims Endpoint Response is returened in the top level member of the JSON payload named `claimset`, of which the format is indicated by another top level member`format`.
+Upon receipt of the request, the Claims Endpoint Response is returned in the top level member of the JSON payload named `claimset`, of which the format is indicated by another top level member`format`.